Childhood and Youth (MSc)

 The teaching on the MSc Childhood and Youth Programme is research-informed and led by internationally renowned researchers and scholars in one of the foremost childhood and youth studies research groups in the UK.
 The programme benefits from being located in an inter-disciplinary environment so that in parts of the course, students will come into contact with staff and students from other subject areas, and in other parts of the course with staff and students in the same substantive area.

 The modules that comprise the programme employ a diverse range of teaching including lectures, seminars, group and individual tutorials, and independent guided study.
 Students have the opportunity to develop and practice advanced oral and written communication through formative tasks such as presentation of preparatory reading, group problem-based learning tasks, group presentations and substantive assessment including essay, project report and poster presentation.

-In addition, applicants whose first language is not English are required to obtain a minimum overall IELTS score of 6.5 with at least 5.5 in each sub-section.
-Full details of Cardiff University’s English Language requirements can be found here.
+Applicants whose first language is not English are required to obtain a minimum overall IELTS score of 6.5 with a minimum of 6.5 in writing and at least 5.5 in all other categories.
+Full details of Cardiff University’s English language requirements can be found here.

 Next intake: September each year